 Don’t charge customers for something without their consent or approval.

-4. Collect & Use Marketing Data with Caution
+4. Collect & Use Marketing Compliance Data with Caution

 It’s pertinent to protect customers’ safety and privacy in all aspects of your business.
 When consumers entrust you with personal information – whether via websites or surveys – they expect you to keep their interests safe.
 If you use this data for purposes other than intended, you can get sued.
 And that’s not even the worst consequence that can happen.

-Once you lose the trust of consumers or the media finds out that your business hasn’t taken care of people’s privacy, your brand can go under.
+Once you lose consumers’ trust or the media finds out that your business hasn’t taken care of people’s privacy, your brand can go under.
 And it’s often somewhat difficult to recover after such a thing happens.

 Take Facebook as an example.
-There was a time in 2019 when people found out that Mark Zuckerberg hadn’t been candid about how Facebook was using users’ data.
+There was a time in 2019 when people found out that Mark Zuckerberg hadn’t been candid about Facebook’s use of users’ data.
 As a result, people quickly lost interest in the app and even stopped using it completely.
 It took Facebook a long time and a lot of effort to recover from that.

 5. Don’t Mislead Customers with Advertisements

 Businesses can often get carried away with advertisements.
-In attempts to coerce people to buy products or attract them to click on links, marketers can end up misleading customers with false information.
+In attempts to coerce people to buy products or attract them to click on links, marketers can mislead customers with false information.
 This is unacceptable in the world of marketing compliance.

 Remember that your clients drive your business.
 Without them, you won’t make any profit and won’t have any reason to continue.
 So, to deceive or lie to them is one of the biggest mistakes you can make in the industry.
 Not only does the truth eventually reveal itself, but it also tarnishes your brand image in the process.